6 Things to Watch in the Upcoming Supreme Court Term6 Things to Watch in the Upcoming Supreme Court Term

 If Trump wins reelection, each of the federal criminal cases will likely be withdrawn.

 It’s unclear how the New York case, which involves state charges, will conclude, but Trump has already vowed to appeal.
-The state-level prosecution in Georgia could also reach the Supreme Court as it’s expected to face immunity-related objections from Trump.
+The state-level prosecution in Georgia could also reach the Supreme Court, as it’s expected to face immunity-related objections from Trump.

 Calls for Reform

 Recent polling from the University of Pennsylvania indicated that Democrats may be able to gain traction with proposals for term limits and ethics reform.
-Court-packing, or adding more justices to the court, polled relatively low with just 3 in 10 Americans supporting such a proposal.
+Court-packing, or adding more justices to the court, polled relatively low with just three in 10 Americans supporting such a proposal.

 Besides court-packing and term limits, a binding ethics code has been floated by Democrats.
 Whatever passes could come before the Supreme Court itself.
 The court already implemented its own code of ethics in 2023 but faced criticism for not including an effective enforcement mechanism.